Arts Council’s Artist in the Community Scheme

 Project Realisation Award

 Each year, one bursary award is offered through the AIC Scheme.
 The purpose of the Bursary Award is to support and nurture professional arts practice and it is specifically aimed at an artist who has a track record of working collaboratively with communities of place or interest.
 The bursary award is offered in a different context or artform each year.
 The Bursary Award of €10,000 provides the selected artist with time and resources to carry out research and to reflect on their collaborative practice.
+The 2019 Bursary award will be on the theme of Collaborative Arts and Theatre – the closing date for applications is the 11th November 2019.

 In 2018, the AIC Scheme established a series of residencies for artists from culturally diverse backgrounds.
 These residencies aim to support an artist from an ethnic minority to develop their collaborative and socially engaged arts practice, and are offered through partnerships between Create and a number of arts organisations and festivals, supporting collaborative and socially engaged arts practice.